 Operational risk.
 Your ability to transact with a fund or the valuation of your investment may be negatively impacted because of the operational risks arising from factors such as processing errors and human errors, inadequate or failed internal or external processes, failures in systems and technology (including those due to cybersecurity incidents), changes in personnel, and errors caused by third party service providers or trading counterparties.
+The rapid development and increasingly widespread use of artificial intelligence, including machine learning technology and generative artificial intelligence such as ChatGPT, could exacerbate these risks.
 It is not possible to identify all of the operational risks that may affect a fund or to develop processes and controls that eliminate or mitigate the occurrence of such failures.
 A fund and its shareholders could be negatively impacted as a result.